-Consulting services that are offered are chiefly strategic planning services that help customers plan business objectives and select applications that will achieve those objectives.
-There is also interest in developing BPR work since this leads to SI contracts and the use of equipment.
+Consulting services that are offered are almost entirely in support of system sales.
+There has been interest in developing BPR work that leads to SI contracts and the use of equipment.

-DEC also delivers IT consulting services as a part of projects, chiefly.
+DEC delivers IT consulting services as a part of projects.

 DEC uses advertising and promotions as well as presentations to generate interest in its products and services, but utilizes an extensive contact program by sales representatives and management to obtain most business.
-Technical and service specialists including consulting personnel are called upon when it appears appropriate or prospects express interest in certain services.
-Contact may be initiated by consulting and other service personnel under some circumstances, but contacts are coordinated with sales management.
+Technical and service specialists including consulting personnel are called upon to support system sales for certain applications and industries.
+Contact may be initiated by service personnel under some circumstances, but contacts are coordinated with sales management.